-Is dual occupancy living right for you?
+Is dual occupancy living right for you in 2022?

 How does unlocking extra income while living in your own home – literally – sound to you?
 If this is tempting, then you might want to consider dual occupancy.
 After all, if you’re planning to build your forever home, why not make it as flexible as possible while also taking advantage of some additional funds that may come your way as a result of it?